bettygordon932/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, determine which tasks are the most important and which can be completed later.
 Then, break down each task into smaller, manageable steps.
 By doing this, you can focus on one task at a time without becoming overwhelmed.

 Next, use task management tools, such as Trello, Asana, or Todoist, to keep track of your tasks and deadlines.
 These tools will remind you of what still needs to get done, helping you stay on track.
 Additionally, set reminders on your calendar for important meetings, deadlines, etc., so you don't forget anything.

+# 2024-01-23
+- "Today's programming wisdom is to embrace the power of simplicity.
+Write code that's easy to read, understand, and maintain.
+Remember that clarity triumphs over complexity.
+Optimize for readability and minimize unnecessary abstractions.
+Always strive to reduce duplication through reusable modules and effective design patterns.
+Lastly, invest time in testing and debugging as prevention is better than a cure when it comes to software development."

+In brief: "Simplicity is the ultimate sophistication in programming; clarity beats complexity; reuse over recreate; and prevention through testing."